-The most common health problems for U.S. Americans in Mexico are intestinal upsets.
-They usually occur as a result of the change in diet, the different meal schedule, and organisms unfamiliar to your system.
+The most common health problems for U.S. Americans in Mexico is intestinal upset.
+This usually occurs as a result of the change in diet, the different meal schedule, and organisms unfamiliar to your system.

 A very common ailment is traveler's diarrhea.
-It can largely be avoided by being careful about where and what you eat, and avoiding dairy products if they are not pasteurized.
+It can largely be avoided by being careful about where and what you eat, as well as avoiding dairy products if they are not pasteurized.
 If you do come down with it, the following suggestions will help speed recovery and guide your decision to seek formal care:

 - It will usually run its course in three to five days.
 The worst symptoms usually occur the first day.
-Bed rest may help relieve cramps. - 2.
-The main risk of the illness is dehydration.
+Bed rest may help relieve cramps. - The main risk of the illness is dehydration.
 Be sure to maintain fluid intake.
 An excellent source of fluid replacement is ORS or Oraltye, a prepackaged liquid sold in many countries.
-If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tbsps. sugar. - An over-the-counter medicine like Pepto Bismol may help relieve nausea and vomiting.
+If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tbsps. sugar. - 3.
+An over-the-counter medicine like Pepto Bismol may help relieve nausea and vomiting.